 - III.
-Carefully evaluate, act on, or dismiss identified opportunities.
+Carefully evaluate and then execute, or dismiss, emerging opportunities.

 We are continuing to implement new stations and response units to achieve the fast and effective emergency response goals approved by our voters through the enhanced local option levy first levied in fiscal year 2015-16.
-Year three of the replacement levy allows continued enhancement of response units, cars and medic units.
-We expect to be able to open new Station 55 in the summer of 2018 staffed by 12 firefighters and will also add a new Medic 33 staffed with two paramedics.
-Through the award of a grant in 2016-17 that will continue through fiscal year 2018-19, we will be able to add six firefighters to serve Newberg and six to the former Washington County Fire District 2 (District 2) area.
+Year four of the replacement levy allows continued enhancement of fully staffed emergency response units, cars and medic units.
+We expect to be able to open new Station 55 in the summer of 2018 staffed by 12 firefighters and will continue construction of new Station 39 in Rivergrove.
+We will add funding for the 12 firefighters that have been funded through a two-year grant that expires in January 2019 that allowed us to add six firefighters to serve the Newberg area and six to the former Washington County Fire District 2 (District 2) area.

-The 2017-18 year reflects the full annexation effective July 1, 2017, of the neighboring District 2 service area and levying of the District's combined tax rate on the newly annexed area.
-Voters of District 2 approved the dissolution and annexation into the District after service by TVF&R through the former operational contract.
-The District continues its complete administration and service of the combined City of Newberg and Newberg Rural Fire Protection District (Newberg) through an operational consolidation contract intended to lead to full annexation of the areas into the District.
-The City of Newberg contract included the transfer of all employees and management of the fire and medical services during the two-year operational contract phase that began July 1, 2016 and ends June 30, 2018.
+The 2018-19 year reflects the full annexation effective July 1, 2018, of the neighboring City of Newberg and Newberg Rural Fire Protection District territory and levying of the District's combined tax rate on the newly annexed areas.
+Voters of the City of Newberg voted to annex to the District on November 8, 2017, and the voters of the Newberg Rural Fire Protection District voted to dissolve and annex to the District as well on November 8, 2017.
+The voters of the District approved the annexations on March 13, 2018.
+The prior City of Newberg operational consolidation contract included the previous transfer of all employees and management of the fire and medical services during the two-year operational contract phase that began July 1, 2016, and ends June 30, 2018.

-The District has long operated with the philosophy of responding with the right resource and the work to operationally join the departments has resulted in enhanced closest force response improvements as we utilize and share resources from the two former District 2 and two City of Newberg fire stations and multiple emergency response units.
-The Newberg Rural Fire Protection District was served by the City of Newberg, and the District continues to provide service during the evaluation period whereby each entity determines its best course of action for their respective citizens.
+The District has long operated with the philosophy of responding with the right resource, and the work to operationally join the departments has resulted in enhanced closest-force response improvements as we utilize and share resources from the two former District 2 and two City of Newberg fire stations and multiple emergency response units.

 Each budget year brings unique challenges as we strive to provide the most effective emergency response and prevention services to our citizens, while maintaining excellent fiscal stewardship.
 This commitment drives our budget process in allocating resources and funding.
-This year will be the third year of the enhanced replacement local option levy of 45 cents per \$1,000 of assessed value, and our continued focus is to complete the acquisition of the planned new station sites and continue to add units to our deployment throughout the District to achieve the goal of our citizens - fast and effective response.
+This year will be the fourth year of the enhanced replacement local option levy of 45 cents per \$1,000 of assessed value.
+Our continued focus is to complete the acquisition of the planned new station sites and continue to staff the added units to our deployment throughout the District to achieve the goal of our citizens - fast and effective response.
+Because local option levies only have a five-year life, we will be planning a 2019 levy renewal request of our voters before the expiration of the levy in June 2020.